NBC News: International broadcasts

 The Seven Network in Australia has close ties with NBC and has used a majority of the network's imaging and slogans since the 1970s.
 Seven News has featured The Mission as its news theme since the mid-1980s.
 Local newscasts were named Seven Nightly News from the mid-1980s until around 2000.
-NBC and Seven will often share news recourses between the two countries.
+NBC and Seven will often share news resources between the two countries.
 NBC News has been known to use Seven News reporters for live reports on a developing news story in Australia.
 Seven News will sometimes also incorporate an NBC News report into its national bulletins.
-Today, Weekend Today and Meet The Press are all broadcast on the Seven Network during the early morning hours from 3-5 a.m., just before Seven's own morning show Sunrise.
+Today, Weekend Today and Meet the Press are all broadcast on the Seven Network during the early morning hours from 3-5 a.m., just before Seven's morning show Sunrise.

-In Hong Kong, NBC Nightly News is live digital television broadcast transmission (or delayed) on TVB Pearl daily from 7:00 AM until 8:00 AM Hong Kong Time (6:00 PM until 7:00 PM New York City Time).
+In Hong Kong, NBC Nightly News is live digital television broadcast transmission (or delayed) on TVB Pearl daily from 7:00 am until 8:00 am Hong Kong Time (6:00 pm until 7:00 pm New York City Time).

-In the United Kingdom, the ITV network used to air segments from NBC Nightly News on their ITV News at 5:30 morning newscast before it was cancelled in December 2012.
-NBC News share facilities and crew in the UK with ITN, which is the news provider for ITV.
+In the United Kingdom, the ITV network used to air segments from NBC Nightly News on their ITV News at 5:30 morning newscast before it was canceled in December 2012.
+NBC News shares facilities and crew in the UK with ITN, which is the news provider for ITV.
 NBC News Now is shown as a linear channel on both the Sky and Virgin Media platforms in the UK.
+NBC News Now has been removed from these platforms as of December 2023 but remains free to view via YouTube.

 Theme music

-Most of NBC's news television programs use "The Mission" by John Williams as their theme.
+Meet the Press, NBC Nightly News, and special breaking news reports use movements from "The Mission" by John Williams as their themes.
 The composition was first used by NBC in 1985 and was updated in 2004.
+"Scherzo for Today," the third movement, was in use by Today until 2013, when it was replaced by a new theme by Alan Gubman.